-Capital assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2022, amounts to \$27,279,269.
+Capital assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2023, amounts to \$27,057,818.
 This investment in capital assets includes land, buildings, building improvements, infrastructure, machinery, and equipment.
-The total increase in the Town's investment in capital assets for the current fiscal year was 4.2% (a 4.7% increase for governmental activities and a 3.4% increase for business-type activities).
-Additional information on the Town's capital assets can be found in Note 9 of this report.
+The Town's total investment in capital assets declined slightly for the current fiscal year as depreciation expense was greater than the amount of capital asset additions Additional information on the Town's capital assets can be found in Note 9 of this report.

-Major capital projects completed during the current fiscal year included the following: Angle Bridge replacement \$948,519
+Major capital projects completed during the current fiscal year included the following: